 Issues with the digestion and the immune system.

 Acupressure is even used in beauty treatments to lessen the appearance of wrinkles.
 It can help increase muscle tone and improve blood circulation in the face and body.
-The pressure applied during acupressure therapy is believed to help distribute oxygen and give the skin a healthier appearance.
+The pressure applied during acupressure therapy is believed to help distribute oxygen and give the skin a healthier appearance and help prevent premature skin aging.

 In the next section, we canvass various research studies which have demonstrated that acupressure treatment can provide significant health benefits.